 We live in a fast paced world and as women tend to look after those important to us ahead of ourselves.
 Women’s Health Week, which ran from 4-8 September, is designed to remind us how important it is for women to put themselves first.
 We are no good to anybody else if we are not healthy.

-Northside Gynaecology recognises the importance of caring for women holistically ensuring changing needs are addressed and overall quality of life is achieved, improved and maintained.
+Northside Gynaecology recognises the importance of a holistic approach to women’s health; ensuring changing needs are addressed and overall quality of life is achieved, improved and maintained.
 With that in mind, access to the latest therapies, technology and a support network to deal with and manage your female concerns is just a phone call away.

 Women of Brisbane, it is time to look after number one!